 RMail IPs used for receiving emails and API calls from customers.
 If API calls are blocked, these IPs should be whitelisted.

-Some RMail and RSign services transmit data to and from RMail and RSign API systems using HTTPS connection.
-If your company routinely blocks some HTTPS or API connection, you should whitelist the RMail and RSign HTTPS and API servers in your firewall or other similar system
+Some RMail services transmit data to and from RMail API systems using an HTTPS connection.
+If your company routinely blocks some HTTPS or API connections, RPost recommends whitelisting the RMail HTTPS and API domains/servers in your firewall or other similar systems.

 In addition to whitelisting, RPost recommends that customers implement the SPF and DKIM authentication mechanisms.
 These technologies utilize DNS TXT records to store their information.
 This information is used along with IP address and SMTP header information to establish authorization for the sender of the message.